top of page

 Pipiwai Trail (Bamboo Forest & Waimoku Falls) Road to Hana

 Now that you’ve reached the end of the Road to Hana, what now?
 Well… There are two routes back to the west side of the island… The way you came in, and the Backroad to Hana/Full Loop, but the only recommended one is to take the Road to Hana back where you started.
 If you’re driving a 4X4 and still have enough daylight, it is possible to take the southern part of the loop (Backroad to Hana) back.
 That is if it’s open.
-During our visit, the island experienced torrential rains causing rock and mudslides which closed this section of the road, so our only option to get back to the west side of the island was the way that we came in.
+During our visit, the island experienced torrential rains causing rock and mudslides that closed this section of the road, so our only option to get back to the west side of the island was the way that we came in.
 From my understanding, it’s a pretty unkempt, rough section of road, so unless you’ve got at least a few hours of daylight left I recommend turning around at Haleakalā National Park and making the 2-3 hour drive back to your hotel/resort that is likely on the other side of the island.
 Of course, you can break up the drive by stopping in Paia for dinner as we talked about earlier!

 We hope that this has helped you plan your visit and make the most of your time on the Road to Hana!
 If you did find it helpful, please consider heading over to our YouTube Channel and subscribing for more travel content, and following us on Instagram.
 It would mean the world to us!